Cumulus-Cloud/cumulus/README.md

 ## Deploy and use Cumulus

-We recomand using `docker` and `docker-compose` to easily manage and deploy the Cumulus app
+We recommend using `docker` and `docker-compose` to easily manage and deploy the Cumulus app.

 ### Using docker compose